VISITING ANGELS SOUTH PHOENIX, AZ 480-886-1165

 Does Alzheimer’s Disease Have a Cure?

 It is recommended that those living or at risk for Alzheimer's should invest in a healthy lifestyle, focusing particularly on their cardiovascular health.
-It is also helpful to focus on improving sleep habits, increasing omega-3 intake, and decrease any stress factors.
-If you are needing help transitioning into this type of lifestyle, support for Alzheimer's groups can be a great tool.
+It is also helpful to focus on improving sleep habits, increasing omega-3 intake, and decreasing any stress factors.
+If you need help transitioning into this type of lifestyle, support for Alzheimer's groups can be a great tool.

 What are the Options for Alzheimer’s Care?

-As the disease progresses, individuals suffering from it will require high levels of care to ensure that their well-being and safety.
-In the early and mid-stages of Alzheimer's, individuals are usually cared for by friends or family.
+As the disease progresses, individuals suffering from it will require high levels of care to ensure their well-being and safety.
+In the early and mid stages of Alzheimer's, individuals are usually cared for by friends or family.
 As they hit the later stages, professional care and support for Alzheimer's is the best course of action.

 There are a few options for the care you could turn to: